Compressing Flow Fields with Edge-aware Homogeneous Diffusion Inpainting: Introduction

 \subsection{Related Work}

 Compression methods with diffusion-based inpainting were introduced by Gali{\'{c}} et al.~\cite{GWWB05} in 2005.
-Their method stores only a few selected pixels of an image and reconstructs missing data with edge-enhancing anisotropic diffusion~\cite{We94e}.
-The \mbox{R-EED} algorithm of Schmaltz et al.~\cite{SWB09} improves this idea with an efficient tree structure to adaptively encode mask pixels and can beat the quality of JPEG2000.
+Their method stores only a few selected pixels (so-called mask pixels) of an image and reconstructs the missing data with edge-enhancing anisotropic diffusion (EED)~\cite{We94e}.
+The \mbox{R-EED} algorithm of Schmaltz et al.~\cite{SPME14} improved this idea with a rectangular subdivision that adaptively inserts mask pixels.
+It can beat the quality of JPEG2000 for some real-world test images.

-The concept of diffusion-based inpainting has also been extended to video compression.
+The concept of diffusion-based inpainting was also extended to video compression.
 Peter et al.~\cite{PSMM15} developed a method based on R-EED that allows decoding in real time.
 However, this approach compresses each frame individually and does not exploit temporal redundancies.
 Andris et al.~\cite{APW16} proposed a proof-of-concept video codec that additionally uses optical flow methods for inter frame prediction.
-The motion fields are compressed with a simple subsampling, resulting again in block artefacts.
-Ottaviano and Kohli~\cite{DBLP:conf/cvpr/OttavianoK13} developed a motion estimation algorithm that incorporates coding costs for a wavelet-based compression of the resulting flow field.
+Their motion fields are compressed with a simple subsampling, again resulting in block artefacts.

+The above mentioned techniques were tailored to natural data with a realistic amount of texture.
+This often requires fairly advanced inpainting methods such as edge-enhancing anisotropic diffusion.
+However, if one has piecewise smooth data that do not contain texture, simpler operators such as homogeneous diffusion inpainting are sufficient, if they are supplemented with additional edge information.

-Our method is related to codecs for the compression of depth maps, as they also have a piecewise smooth structure.
-The approach of Gautier et al.~\cite{GLG12} stores mask pixels on both sides of edges and uses homogeneous diffusion inpainting to reconstruct smooth regions in-between.
-A similar approach by Mainberger et al.~\cite{MBWF11} for cartoon-like images also selects mask pixels along edges.
-Hoffmann et al.~\cite{HMWP13} extended this idea by explicitly storing segment boundaries with chain codes and selecting mask pixels on a hexagonal grid.
+Mainberger et al.~\cite{MBWF11} developed such a codec for cartoon-like still images.
+It stores mask pixels on both sides of edges and uses homogeneous diffusion inpainting to reconstruct smooth regions in-between.
+Gautier et al.~\cite{GLG12} have extended these ideas to depth maps.
+Hoffmann et al.~\cite{HMWP13} proposed an alternative that explicitly stores segment boundaries, data at a coarse hexagonal grid, and a few additional pixels at locations where the reconstruction quality is poor.

+While this discussion shows that homogeneous diffusion inpainting which respects edges is adequate for piecewise smooth still images and depth maps, its usefulness for compressing flow fields is an open problem.
+This is the topic of our paper.
+As we will see below, our approach also differs on a technical level from the above mentioned papers: It does not require sophisticated inpainting operators such as in \cite{GWWB05, We94e, SPME14, PSMM15}, does not use double-sided contour data as in \cite{MBWF11, GLG12}, and is substantially simpler than \cite{HMWP13}.